microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 When an example package is updated, Unity provides the option to update imported samples.

 > [!Note]
-> Updating an imported sample will overwrite any changes that have been made to that sample and it's assets.
+> Updating an imported sample will overwrite any changes that have been made to that sample and the associated assets.

 ## See Also